edheltzel/dotfiles/README.md

 fisher
 ```

-## Customization
+## 🏗️ Customization

-I strongly encourage you to play around with the configurations, and add or remove features.
+I would encourage you to play around with the configurations so you can add or remove features.
-If you would like to use these dotfiles for yourself, I'd recommend changing at least the following:
+If you would like to use these dotfiles for yourself, I'd recommend changing following:

-#### Git
+- #### Git

   - The `.gitconfig` file includes my `[user]` config, replace these with your own user name and email as well as the `[include]` path for your local gitconfig.
     - Almost all of git aliases are located in `.gitconfig` versus `_aliases.fish` or `fish/functions/setup.fish` - I've found this to work best for me.
   - Also check the `.gitignore_global` for anything you might want to add or remove.

-#### OSX
+- #### OSX

   - At the top of the setup.sh file, my computer name is set as `MacDaddy` - might want to change it.

-#### Packages
+- #### Packages

   This folder is a collection of the programs and utilities I use.
 The lists can easily be amended for your workflow.

   - `Brewfile`
   - `python_packages.txt`
   - `ruby_packages.txt`
   - `rust_packages.txt`

-#### Repos
+- #### Repos

   This folder is a collection of repos I like to sync between my machines.
 The lists can easily be amended for your workflow.
 Just add the repo name to the `txt` file and it will be cloned.
 To customize, just update the name of the `oss.txt` file to match the name of the directory you want these repos to be cloned to.

   - `oss.txt` - My personal OSS projects that I like to keep in sync

-## Contents
+## 📝 Contents

 ### Root (/)